Mark Canha Preview, Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.49).
+- The Pirates' 4.47 team ERA ranks 19th among all league pitching staffs.

-- Pirates pitchers combine to allow 148 home runs (1.1 per game), the fifth-fewest in the league.
+- Pirates pitchers combine to surrender the fourth-fewest home runs in baseball (148 total, 1.1 per game).

+- Jackson makes the start for the Pirates, his fourth of the season.
+He is 1-1 with a 4.46 ERA and 43 strikeouts in 42 1/3 innings pitched.

+- In his last outing on Thursday against the Kansas City Royals, the right-hander threw 5 2/3 innings, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.